andy-maier/easy-server/docs/index.rst

 sensitive information for accessing servers (or services), such as logon credentials or API keys.

-The information for accessing the servers is divided into an general portion that is defined in an openly accessible *server definition file*, and a sensitive portion that is defined in an encrypted *vault file*.
+The information for accessing the servers is divided into a general portion that is defined in an openly accessible *server definition file*, and a sensitive portion that is defined in an encrypted *vault file*.